warmcat/libwebsockets/lib/secure-streams/README.md

 **SERVER**: If given, the network interface name or IP address the listen socket should bind to.

+**SERVER**: If begins with '!', the rest of the endpoint name is the vhost name of an existing vhost to bind to, instead of creating a new one.
+This is useful when the vhost layout is already being managed by lejp-conf JSON and it's more convenient to put the details in there.

 ### `port`

 **CLIENT**: The port number as an integer on the endpoint to connect to